Ceasar/ceasar.github.com/posts/joycons.md

-# Some alternatives to Nintendo Joy-Cons
+# Some alternatives to Nintendo Joy-Con controllers

+<title>Some alternatives to Nintendo Joy-Con controllers</title>
 <style>
 img {
     max-width: 100%;